arvados/arvados/doc/development/CodingStandards.md

 ## Go

-gofmt, golint, etc., and https://github.com/golang/go/wiki/CodeReviewComments
+Follow gofmt, golint, etc., and <https://github.com/golang/go/wiki/CodeReviewComments>

 Use `%w` when wrapping an error with fmt.Errorf(), so errors.As() can access the wrapped error.